delishariyona/fake-news-detection/README.md

-# 📰 Fake News Detection using NLP
+#Fake News Detection using NLP

 This project detects **fake news articles** using **Natural Language Processing (NLP)** and **Machine Learning** models.
 We use the **LIAR-style dataset** (`Fake.csv` + `True.csv`) to train and evaluate models that classify news as *real* or *fake*.

 ---

-## 🚀 Models Implemented
+## Models Implemented

 We compare and evaluate three ML models: